 Image registration involves aligning one image set onto the coordinate space of another image set to allow a more direct comparison of the two image sets.
-Deformations can be rigid (translation, scaling), affine (shearing), or elastic.
+Deformations can be rigid (e.g., rotation, translation, reflection), affine (e.g., shearing, scaling), or elastic.
 Elastic deformation involves local warping of an image to better align the target image with the reference image.
 Elastic deformation is one type of image registration that can accommodate changes such as patient position, lung expansion, or soft tissue shape changes in aligning image sets.

 3-D post-processing is a required component of CT and MR angiography and can supplement other advanced imaging, such as cardiac MRI and brain MRI for tumor analysis.
-Simple 3-D post-processing, such as MPRs, MIPs, and volume rendering, can be performed on most modern versions of PACS.
+Simple 3-D postprocessing, such as MPRs, MIPs, and volume rendering, can be performed on most modern versions of PACS.
 More elaborate analysis such as curved planar reformats (CPRs), functional analysis, and cinematic rendering, however, may require additional thin-client software and may be supported by a dedicated team of experts, such as a 3-D lab.